honboey/always-sunrise/README.md

 Always Sunrise is a Django web app that determines where a sunrise is occuring and plays the closest livestream to that location.
 It can be found at [hon.pythonanywhere.com](http://hon.pythonanywhere.com/).

-## Servers

-Always Sunrise is hosted by PythonAnywhere.
-To run commands on the PythonAnywhere server you will need to open a Bash console in the virtual environment.
-To do so, in the PythonAnywhere dashboard, go to "Web apps" and click on "Start a console in this virtualenv".

 ## Running the project

 1. Clone this project